Kandy-IO/kandy-hid-sdk/README.md

 const kandyHID = initializeHIDDevices({ mode, driverInfo })
 ```
 #### Return value
-Regardless of mode (VDI or desktop), initializeHIDDevices returns an object that contains the following:
+Regardless of mode, `initializeHIDDevices` returns an object that contains the following:

 1- an event emitter

-This emitter emits 'HIDFunctionRequest' events, replacing ipcRenderer.on('HIDFunctionRequest', ...) in 1.x.
+This emitter emits `HIDFunctionRequest` events, replacing ipcRenderer.on('HIDFunctionRequest', ...) in 1.x.
 See `HIDFunctionRequest` below.

 2- Functions `allowHIDDeviceOpens`, `invokeHIDFunction`, `isSupportedDevice`, `selectHIDDevice`, `setChannel`, `storeMainWindowID`, `setChannel`.
 See their usage below.